How To Become an AI Architect: Skills, Salary, and Career Path

 How to become an AI architect

-While becoming an AI architect will take several steps, the process is easier once you understand what's involved.
-We detail each one below.
+While becoming an AI architect takes several steps, the process is easier once you understand what's involved.
+We detail each one in the following sections.

 1. Acquire the necessary educational background